IlyaZinkovich/ilyazinkovich.github.io/_posts/2020/jul/2020-07-16-intelligent-couriers-management.md

 ## Challenge

 Couriers management can be pretty chaotic in the food delivery business.
 We start forming our fleet with full-time salaried couriers to support core operations.
 Then we experiment with adding the part-timers to boost the system performance during periods of high demand.
-As a result, we appear in a situation when our couriers spend only about 50% of their time delivering orders.
+As a result, we appear in a situation when our couriers spend only about half of their time delivering orders.

 ![alt text](/images/posts/2020-07-16-intelligent-couriers-management/hourly-couriers-engagement-zoom-out.svg?style=centered "Couriers Engagement Zoom Out")